Electric car: Geopolitics

 The emergence of China as the dominant force in the EV manufacturing sector has made the EV industry a theater of geopolitical strategy and trade friction.
-China's competitive position, built on vertical integration and overwhelming scale, has forced major economies like the European Union and the U.S. to implement protective trade measures for various reasons, such as dumping, state subsidies, production overcapacity, national security, and forced labor.
+China's competitive position, built on vertical integration and overwhelming scale, has led the European Union and the U.S. to implement protective trade measures citing a variety of reasons, such as dumping, state subsidies, production overcapacity, national security, and forced labor.
 Critics argue that such allegations are a justification for protectionism.

 China's competitive advantage is the culmination of a decades-long industrial policy aimed at seizing global leadership in the EV sector.
-While Western and Japanese automakers largely focused on refining internal combustion engines, Chinese policymakers employed a calculated, systematic approach that prioritized technological independence, manufacturing scale, and demand creation in EVs.
-It allows Chinese manufacturers to offer affordable EVs, putting pressure on established manufacturers.
+While Western and Japanese automakers primarily focused on refining internal combustion engines, Chinese policymakers focused on EVs with a systematic approach prioritizing technological independence, manufacturing scale, and demand creation.
+The resulting economies of scale and supply chain advantages allow Chinese manufacturers to offer EVs at a lower cost, putting pressure on established manufacturers.

 The export of Chinese EVs has created intense market pressure in Europe and North America, leading to a wave of protectionist measures aimed at shielding domestic industries.
 The European Commission, following a vote by EU member states on 4 October 2024, to impose definitive countervailing duties (CVDs) on imports of Chinese-manufactured battery electric vehicles.
 These duties are set to apply by 30 October 2024.
 These tariffs were levied in response to the competitive distortions alleged to stem from substantial Chinese state subsidies, which are viewed by the EU as potentially violating World Trade Organization (WTO) rules.
 China launched a WTO complaint in response.

 During the first presidency of Donald Trump, the U.S. imposed a stiff 27.5 percent tariff for Chinese-made cars.
 In May 2024, the U.S. imposed a higher 100% import tariff on Chinese EVs, designed to effectively block Chinese EV imports from significantly impacting the domestic US market.
-In August 2024, Canada followed the U.S. by announcing a 100% tariff on imported Chinese electric vehicles in addition to other tariffs.
+In August 2024 Canada followed the U.S. by announcing a 100% tariff on imported Chinese electric vehicles, although in 2025 Canada replaced this tariff with a quota following a bilateral agreement with China.
 As exports to North America and Europe are less profitable, Chinese manufacturers are aggressively focusing their expansion efforts on regions with fewer regulatory hurdles and soaring demand.
 The manufacturers recalibrated its strategy towards price-sensitive markets like Southeast Asia and Latin America.

-EV plans from major manufacturers

-Electric vehicles (EVs) have gained significant traction as an integral component of the global automotive landscape in recent years.
-Major automakers from around the world have adopted EVs as a critical component of their strategic plans, indicating a paradigm shift toward sustainable transportation.